-This month’s Spotlight on the Team interview is with Client Advisor, Rick Gonzalez, who is based out of our Los Angeles office.
+The Spotlight on the Team interview for October 2017 is with Client Advisor, Rick Gonzalez, who is based out of our Los Angeles office.
 At Mission Wealth, Rick develops investment, estate, and financial planning strategies to best meet clients’ current and long-term goals.
 In the interview, Rick talks about his experience with Tae Kwon Do, and the joy he finds in helping others.
 He also provides a useful tip on how you can improve your finances.

 What are a few childhood experiences you had that formed who you are today?